entryway/headwater/README.markdown

   * `HW_PIVOTAL_TRACKER_URL`: Don't change this
   * `HW_PIVOTAL_TRACKER_API_KEY`: Your Pivotal Tracker API key
   * `HW_HARVEST_SUBDOMAIN`: Your Harvest subdomain.
-Just remove that line if you don't use Harvest.
+Set it to nil, if you're not using Harvest.

 Have you noticed something weird?
 There's no setup of Harvest credentials.
 And there's a reason for that.
 Headwater supports multiple users and each user can have their own account for Harvest.
 Makes sense now?